rod182211/myroster/README.md

 Currently the print function from Calendar view is not completed.
 There is also some tidy up work required although all it functioning.
 A MySqlFile is provide for ease of loading the database before opening the application.

 Disclaimer being you use this application at your own risk.
+For non java pers your can run the application by following the below steps.

+Install mysql (you can use something like Wampserver for windows) Create a database call newroster username - myrosterapp password - myroster
+Import the provided newroster.sql to get you started Once this is done you can run the RosterUpdate.jar file

+Note this has been developed using Java 11 so you will need to ensure you have Java 11 or higher SDK installed